TylerTemp/SaintsField/README.md

 *   `D` is dynamic, which allows you to bind its value to the event's value.
 In this example, it's binded to `T2 (string)` in `SaintsEvent<MyClass, int, string>`
 *   `X` is default, which uses function parameter's default value.
 In this example, `int i = -1`, so use `-1`

-> [!WARNING]
-> ATM it will not check if the parameter type can accept the corresponding value type.
-Please check it by yourself carefully.

 **Runtime**

 In runtime, you can use `SaintsEvent.Invoke()`, `SaintsEvent.AddListener(callback)` and `SaintsEvent.RemoveListener(callback)`, `SaintsEvent.RemoveAllListeners()` just like `UnityEvent`.